Science and Engineering Project Laboratory Notebooks

 - Use ink.
 Make your lab notebook entries in pen, not in pencil.
 Using a smudge-proof pen may reduce the risk of smears.
 If you make a mistake in your lab notebook, simply cross out the error and write in the necessary correction.

 - Number the pages.
 Numbering the pages of your lab notebook helps keep your notebook organized.
-You can use these numbers to set up an index or table of contents (see below) or to cross-reference earlier observations within your lab notebook.
+You can use these numbers to set up an index or table of contents or to cross-reference earlier observations within your lab notebook.
 If the pages of your lab notebook are not already numbered, you may want to number them before you begin using the lab notebook.

 - Create a table of contents.
 To quickly go back and find information in your lab notebook, it helps to create a table of contents.
 The traditional way (used by professional scientists and engineers) is to create a Table of Contents as you go.
 Label the first page "Table of Contents," and then as you work on the project, enter important pages in the Table of Contents.
 For example, when you begin your Experimental Procedure, you might note "Trial 1, Page 10" in the Table of Contents so you can quickly find your notes at a later date.

 If you find this method too confusing, and your teacher allows, you can create tabs for the different sections of your science project.
 This optional approach may help you keep your notes and records organized.
 Your sections will vary based on your science or engineering project, and you may find that your class assignment or the steps of the scientific or engineering method can help you determine the sections you will use.
-The table below shows a sample set of sections that might appear in a student science project lab notebook.
+The following table shows a sample set of sections that might appear in a student science project lab notebook.
 In this sample, the student has used tabs to mark the various divisions of the lab notebook and recorded the color of each tab in the Table of Contents for easy reference.

 |Table of Contents||Tab color||Page #|